 In contrast, for an independent uniformly distributed sequence on $[0,1]^2$, one only has $nD_n =O_p(n^{1/2})$, and this is vastly weaker than the discrepancy condition \eqref{eq:Dcondition}.
 Moreover, even when one does have \eqref{eq:Dcondition}, the conclusion \eqref{logTSP} falls a long distance from what the BHH theorem gives us.

 The point of this review is that there are good reasons to want a theorem of BHH type for dependent sequences.
-Some spotty progress has been made, however we are a long way away from being able to give simple, easily checked criteria for a dependent compactly supported sequence to satisfy a limit that parallels the BHH theorem.
+Some spotty progress has been made; nevertheless, we are still far away from being able to give a simple, easily checked, criterion for a dependent compactly supported sequence to satisfy a limit that parallels the BHH theorem.

 In the theory of the law of large numbers there are two natural bookends.
 On one side one has the Kolmogorov law of large numbers for independent identically distributed random variables with a finite mean, and on the other side one has the Birkhoff ergodic theorem.
 The BHH theorem initiates a strong law theory for the traveling salesman functional, and, in the fullness of time, there will surely be analogs of that theorem for various classes of dependent random variables.
 The perfect bookend for the theory would be a theorem that asserts that stationarity, uniformity, and ergodicity suffice.
 Theorems \ref{th:noBHHThm} and \ref{th:noBHHThmExpectations} show that the limit theory of the TSP cannot be bookended so nicely.